nyabongo/kival/README.md

 # kival
-A key value store with a pretty-ish an standard interface
+A key value store with a pretty-ish and standard interface